 Kentucky prohibits the manufacturing, possession or sale of armor-piercing and flanged ammunition.
 Kentucky does not require a license for the sale, purchase or possession of ammunition.
 Sellers are not required to maintain a sales record.
 Other than the aforementioned laws, there are no unusual restrictions on ammunition purchases in the Bluegrass State.
 Kentucky residents can purchase ammo online in bulk so long as they are at least 21 years of age.

 Start Your Next 80 Lower Build with 80% Arms!

 Kentucky residents are completely free to build their own firearms from 80 lowers and frames without any required serialization or FFL transactions.
 At this time there have not been any bans on 80 percents so take advantage of your constitutional Second Amendment right and freedom to keep, bear and build your own arms while you can!
-Grab an 80 lower jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
+Grab a jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
 Friends, live free.